An emboldened left, Trump acolytes and GOP conspiracy theorists — meet the probable House freshman class

 Michigan candidate Lisa McClain ran unabashedly as a Trump supporter and has organized events with top Trump ally Corey Lewandowski in a district where Rep. Paul Mitchell (R) decided to retire, in part because of Trump’s rhetoric.
 A business executive, McClain favors repealing the Affordable Care Act, opposes abortion and supports protection for the Great Lakes.

-In Texas, Trump’s former White House physician Ronny L. Jackson has lavished praise on the president while he is poised to succeed former Armed Services Committee Chairman Mac Thornberry, a conservative who nonetheless broke with Trump on some national security issues.
+In Texas, Trump’s former White House physician Ronny L. Jackson has lavished praise on the president while he is poised to succeed former Armed Services Committee chairman Mac Thornberry, a conservative who nonetheless broke with Trump on some national security issues.
 Jackson favors the border wall and term limits while calling for reducing the national debt.

 In Alabama, former state representative Barry Moore calls himself “the tip of the spear for President Trump.”
 Last weekend, Moore posted a meme supporting the teenager facing homicide charges in the deaths of two protesters in Kenosha, Wis.
 A picture of an armed Kyle Rittenhouse read “fought back”; the second picture, depicting two people on the ground, read “didn’t fight back.”